 -Rib Chops $19.99/lb

 -Whole lamb $379.00*

 approximately 15lbs of meat

 *Price includes butchering and delivery.
 Product is cut, wrapped, and frozen.

 Want to butcher your own lamb?
 We will help you pick out a lamb and we can provide you with a place to work with access to running water and electricity.

-We offer special seasonal pricing for farm pickup of March lambs.
-Our prices are based on age.
+We offer special seasonal pricing for farm pickup of our lambs, which are born in March.
+Our prices are based on age, not weight.
 We have a limited number of January and February lambs.
 Please ask us about pricing and availability.

 Sheep and chickens share pasture in the apple orchard.
 It is also not unusual to see the sheep grazing cover crops in the vegetable garden.
 Cover crop grazing helps to build nutrients in the garden.

 Colin visits the flocks (chickens are in the far background).